The 2021 model has really evolved

 This version of the D-Max has been on the Market since 2012.
 Time to give him a facelift, just to catch up with competitors.
+Though in 2021, the video above shows you how great it has changed and become

 The Isuzu D-Max V-Cross has been updated in Thailand, with the pick-up seeing improvements to its looks, equipment list and powertrain.
 The range-topping double-cab version of the D-Max competes against the likes of the Chevrolet Colorado High Country and Ford Ranger Wild Trak there.